 If you want to learn more about Flaxseed and its benefits, check out Flaxseed In Dog Food.

-Brewers Yeast is also present to provide beneficial micronutrients.
-However, it utilizes vitamins and minerals.
-The B vitamins and the most prominent to be found in Brewers Yeast.
+Brewers Yeast is also present to provide beneficial micronutrients; however, it utilizes vitamins and minerals.
+The B vitamins are the most prominent to be found in Brewers Yeast, but there are others.

-Read more in our article Brewers Yeast In Dog Food.
+Read more about these health benefits and what vitamins Brewers Yeast contains in our article Brewers Yeast In Dog Food.

 Kabo Animal Testing